Asia > 🇸🇦 Saudi Arabia > Riyadh (RUH)

 The Car or no Car advice for Riyadh can be broken down into three similar questions - do you need a car in Riyadh ; is it worth it (based on costs), and ultimately - should you rent one? (a balance of the two).

-🚆 🚌⛴️ Do we need to rent a car in Riyadh ?
+🚆 🚌⛴️ Do you need to rent a car in Riyadh ?

 🇸🇦 Mode